Report by Elena Dal Bo

 I was invited as a representative of Inclusion International to this workshop.

-The GW professionals present were: Jennifer H. Madans, Associate Director for Science at the National Center for Health Statistics, USA and Chair of the Washington Group on Disability Statistics, Mitchell Loeb, researcher at the National Center for Health Statistics and the Washington Group and Daniel Mont Co-President of the Center for Inclusive Policy and member of the GW.
+The WG professionals present were: Jennifer H. Madans, Associate Director for Science at the National Center for Health Statistics, USA and Chair of the Washington Group on Disability Statistics, Mitchell Loeb, researcher at the National Center for Health Statistics and the Washington Group and Daniel Mont Co-President of the Center for Inclusive Policy and member of the WG.

 The topics addressed were:

-- The disability measurement and the GW on disability statistics
+- The disability measurement and the WG on disability statistics

-- Brief review of the GW data collection tools
+- Brief review of the WG data collection tools

 - Issues to consider in data collection